dezmoleski/wordle/pangrams/README.md

 Results and code are published under the MIT License, available via the URL above.

-Current search status: N-Z are complete.
-A, E, I, J, K, L, M are in progress.
-Over 124,000 "base" pangrams (without expanding anagrams) have been found.
-About 43,000 of those contain at least one anagram, so the lower bound of Wordleable pangrams including anagram expansion is currently about 167,000 and growing larger every day!
+Current search status: M-Z are complete.
+A, E, G, I, J, K, and L are in progress.
+Over 141,000 "base" pangrams (without expanding anagrams) have been found.
+About 48,000 of those contain at least one anagram, so the lower bound of Wordleable pangrams including anagram expansion is currently about 189,000 and growing larger every day!

 #### Pangrams Comprised of Solutions Only
 See https://rentry.co/wordle-pangrams-solutions-only